tusky-io/tusky-smart-contracts/TGA.md

 - `id` - unique capability id
 - `whitelistId` - connecting the existing whitelist to the capability
-- `isOwner` - a flag indicating whether the capability belongs to the owner or admin
+- `capType` - a flag indicating whether the capability belongs to the owner or admin

 ## Whitelist modes